 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

-OET (OET-RV) so I preached first to those in Damascus and then in Yerusalem and all of Yudea, and then in the towns of the non-Jews.
+OET (OET-RV) so I preached first to those in Damascus and then in Yerushalem and all of Yudea, and then in the towns of the non-Jews.
 I preached about turning from their sins and turning back to God, and then actually living like people who had repented.

-OET-LVbut to_the ones in Damaskos/(Dammeseq) first and both, in_Hierousalaʸm/(Yərūshālayim), and all the region of_ the _Youdaia, and to_the pagans, I_was_reporting to_be_repenting and to_be_turning_back to the god, the worthy of_ works _repentance doing.
+OET-LV but to_the ones in Damaskos/(Dammeseq) first and both, in_Hierousalaʸm/(Yərūshālayim), and all the region of_ the _Youdaia, and to_the pagans, I_was_reporting to_be_repenting and to_be_turning_back to the god, the worthy of_ works _repentance doing.

-SR-GNTἀλλὰ τοῖς ἐν Δαμασκῷ πρῶτόν τε, καὶ Ἱεροσολύμοις, πᾶσάν τε τὴν χώραν τῆς Ἰουδαίας, καὶ τοῖς ἔθνεσιν, ἀπήγγελλον μετανοεῖν καὶ ἐπιστρέφειν ἐπὶ τὸν ˚Θεόν, ἄξια τῆς μετανοίας ἔργα πράσσοντας.
+SR-GNT ἀλλὰ τοῖς ἐν Δαμασκῷ πρῶτόν τε, καὶ Ἱεροσολύμοις, πᾶσάν τε τὴν χώραν τῆς Ἰουδαίας, καὶ τοῖς ἔθνεσιν, ἀπήγγελλον μετανοεῖν καὶ ἐπιστρέφειν ἐπὶ τὸν ˚Θεόν, ἄξια τῆς μετανοίας ἔργα πράσσοντας. ‡

 (alla tois en Damaskōi prōton te, kai Hierosolumois, pasan te taʸn ⱪōran taʸs Youdaias, kai tois ethnesin, apaʸngellon metanoein kai epistrefein epi ton ˚Theon, axia taʸs metanoias erga prassontas.)